Updated: Mar 10

 Recently one person approached me to seek my help to fix an issue with his trading style.
 His problem is quite simple and common among day traders.

-He was losing money in intraday trading when he takes more number of trades in a day.
+He was losing money in intraday trading when he takes more trades in a day.
 I suggested him to reduce his number of trades to only 2 on any trading day.
 He said, “I know I will be on a profitable side if I restrict my trading activities to only 2 trades per day, but how do I achieve this?”

 It might look silly to others.
 But it’s a big issue with his personality.
 He knows he can make money if the total number on any trading day is restricted to only 2, but he cannot follow it in the live market!
 It’s because his mind likes the action in the market, and it encourages him to take more trades.